Hazard Mitigation Plan

 The CCRPC has also been working with its member municipalities to finalize their individual Local All-Hazard Mitigation Plans (AHMP) which are annexes to the Multi-Jurisdictional Plan.
 These municipal annexes were submitted FEMA for review between February and August 2017.
 The final versions of these municipal AHMPs will be posted in late August 2017 on this webpage.

-- Chittenden County Multi-Jurisdictional All-Hazards Mitigation Plan (as approved by CCRPC Board 2/15/17) »
+- Chittenden County Multi-Jurisdictional All-Hazards Mitigation Plan (as approved by FEMA, March 6, 2017) »

 - Chittenden County Multi-Jurisdictional All-Hazards Mitigation Plan Appendices A-C »